The Goldberg Variation (Bach Clock)

 We are excited about organizing the first ever full durational live performance of swedish composer Jesper Norda’s piece The Goldberg Variation (Bach Clock) – for one, two or more pianists, 2012.

-While the piece have been existing in different phases and medias, we now seek to bring the full and minimalistic yet comprehensive experience together – together with the audience we seek to explore the whole duration of the live piece, allowing time to wash over our bodies and listening experience.
+While the piece have been existing in different phases and medias, we now seek to bring the full and minimalistic yet comprehensive experience together – we seek to explore the whole exhausting duration of the live piece, allowing time to wash over our bodies and the listening experience.

 Place: Bådehuset / Ancestral Modernism, Refshalevej 320, 1432 København K (Find your way)